-Researchers have argued that word knowledge is an incrementally multidimensional learning process.
-Schmitt and Meara (1997) first studied how word association and grammatical suffix knowledge change over time, both receptively and productively, in high school and Japanese university students and found that word association and suffix knowledge correlated with each other, both receptively and productively.
-Later, Laufer and Goldstein (2004) also studied the ordered development from receptive to productive word knowledge of form and meaning and suggested that productive knowledge was more difficult than receptive knowledge.
+Researchers have argued that word knowledge is an incrementally multi-aspect learning process.
+Schmitt and Meara (1997) first studied how word association and grammatical suffix knowledge change over time, both receptively and productively, in high school and Japanese university students and specified that word association and suffix knowledge were related to each other at both reception and production.
+Later, Laufer and Goldstein (2004)studied the sequential progress from the reception to the production of form and meaning of word knowledge and suggested that the production of word knowledge was likely more difficult than the reception of word knowledge.
 Yet, the relationship between form and meaning knowledge remains uncertain.
-Relatedly, Chui (2006) investigated four knowledge dimensions, word-class reception, meaning recall, collocation reception, and derivative form production, in EFL students and found that word class reception and meaning production were well known and, therefore, might be known earlier than the productive derivative form or receptive collocation.
-The results suggested that some dimensions of productive knowledge could be known before some dimensions of receptive knowledge, meaning that students were not required to master all dimensions of receptive knowledge to know productive knowledge.
+Relatedly, Chui (2006) investigated four knowledge aspects, namely, word-class reception, meaning recall, collocation reception, and derivative form production, in EFL students and found that word class reception and meaning production were well known and, therefore, might be known earlier than the productive derivative form or receptive collocation.
+The results suggested that some aspects of productive knowledge could be known before some aspects of receptive knowledge, meaning that students were not required to master all aspects of receptive knowledge to know productive knowledge.

-A plethora of studies has focused on the relationship between receptive and productive mastery of word knowledge (Sukying, 2017, 2018a; Nontasee & Sukying, 2021; Zhong, 2018).
-For instance, Zhong (2018) examined the interface between receptive and productive knowledge in a multidimensional framework in EFL Spanish junior high school students by assessing the relationship between multiple receptive dimensions (form, meaning, word class, association, and collocation) and productive word use in sentence writing and illustrated the positive influence of each receptive dimension on productive word use in context.
-Similarly, Lin (2015) explored the relationships between multi-dimension and the learnability of a word with a specific focus on word form and argued that multiple related dimensions influence acquiring a word.
+A plethora of studies has focused on the relationship between receptive and productive mastery of word knowledge (Sukying, 2017, 2018a, 2018b; Nontasee & Sukying, 2021; Zhong, 2018).
+For instance, Zhong (2018) examined the interface between receptive and productive knowledge in a multi-aspect framework in EFL Spanish junior high school students by assessing the relationship between multiple receptive aspects (form, meaning, word class, association, and collocation) and productive word use in sentence writing and demonstrated the positive influence of each receptive aspect on productive word use in context.
+Likewise, Lin (2015) explored the relationships between multi-aspect and the learnability of a word with a particularfocus on word form, morphology and orthography, and unveiledthat multiple related aspects, both receptively and productively, influence acquiring a word.
+As demonstrated, if learners possess various aspects, they can receptively and productively acquire a word.
+They cannot use a single lexical processing approach, either top-down or bottom-up, when learning a new word because more extensive word knowledge across multiple learning modes benefits overall vocabulary development than a single learning mode alone.
 Furthermore, Sukying (2020) investigated word knowledge through morphological awareness instruction in Thai EFL university students and suggested that deliberating instructional methods helped students harness their word knowledge more successfully.
-Together, these prior studies indicate that word knowledge is developed over multiple language exposures, raises questions about the effect of English word knowledge on vocabulary acquisition, and has pedagogical implications for language classrooms.
+Together, these prior studies point out that word knowledge is developed over exposure to multiple related aspects, raises questions about the impactof English word knowledge on vocabulary acquisition, and has pedagogical inferences for language classrooms.